AC-BO-Hackathon/BOPE-GPT/README.md

 # The first steps

-**Analysing the Fischer-Tropsch dataset from the point of view of classical single and multi-objective B0**
+**Analysing the Fischer-Tropsch dataset from the point of view of classical single and multi-objective BO**

 Fischer-Tropsch Synthesis represents a pivotal process in the field of industrial chemistry, serving as a cornerstone for the production of liquid hydrocarbons from carbon monoxide and hydrogen gases.
 Developed by German chemists Franz Fischer and Hans Tropsch in the early 1920s, this method provides a versatile pathway for converting syngas—a mixture of hydrogen and carbon monoxide derived from coal, biomass, or natural gas—into a variety of valuable hydrocarbon products, including fuels and alkanes.
 The process is particularly adopted for its ability to produce clean, sulfur-free fuels, which are crucial in today's efforts towards environmental sustainability and energy security.
 Through catalytic chemical reactions conducted at high temperatures and pressures, Fischer-Tropsch Synthesis offers a strategic approach to mitigating reliance on crude oil by leveraging alternative carbon sources, thereby playing a critical role in the evolving landscape of global energy.